Simon-Pierre Savard-Tremblay: Biography

 Simon-Pierre Savard-Tremblay grew up in Quebec City before settling in Montreal to follow his college studies in economic and social sciences at Collège Stanislas.
 He holds a bachelor's degree in political science from the Université de Montréal and a master's degree in sociology from the Université du Québec in Montreal.
 In 2018 he obtained a doctorate in socio-economics of development from the School for Advanced Studies in the Social Sciences in Paris, under the supervision of Jacques Sapir and Florence Weber.

 Savard-Tremblay's involvement in politics led him to chair the Forum jeunesse du Bloc Québécois from 2010 to 2012, notably during the 2011 federal election.

 He was active as a columnist in the media for several years, contributing to a blog at the Journal de Montréal.

 Savard-Tremblay first defended conservative positions.
 This has gradually moved away to adopt a similar posture of left nationalism and economic nationalism and hostile to neoliberalism.
 He openly admires the British economist John Maynard Keynes, whom he describes as "the greatest economist of the 20th century" and "the great thinker of society".

 In April 2019, Savard-Tremblay launched his campaign for the nomination of the Bloc Québécois in the riding of Saint-Hyacinthe—Bagot.
 He was elected as Member of Parliament in the federal elections of October 2019.

+Since 2021 he has served as the critic of international trade, aerospace and cars in the Bloc Québécois Shadow Cabinet.

+Personal life

+Savard-Tremblay is a member of the Huron-Wendat Nation.